jdittrich/userNeedResearchBook/text/allURBook.md

 When estimating how many participants you need,  consider how many resources (time and/or money) you can spend on doing the research.
 Each additional participant gives you additional data and a broader view on your possible users.
 However, each research session needs time do and adds to the amount of data to be analyzed – so plan accordingly.

 You may think that more is better and that you just could shorten each session, ask fewer questions and skip observing the participants.
 However, if we want to find out about the »how« and »why« of the participants’ work we need time, and several sessions in hurry will lead to less useful results than research with one participant done right.
 Nevertheless, only doing research on very few users will restrict the variance of data – like noticing that there may be several ways to do the same thing.
-As well you might not see which patters are consistent among several people and which vary – which is certainly not possible if you would only have one participant.
+As well you might not see which patterns are consistent among several people and which vary – which would certainly be impossible if you only had one participant.

 There are no clear cut rules of how many participants are enough.
 However, most of my projects have between 3 and 8 participants.
 If I really need to be sure that what I notice is consistent I'd do research with 10, but thats about the limit I can manage on my own.

-You can consider doing your research iteratively: start with three or four participants and begin with the analysis as soon as possible (steps like writing your comments to the data or even starting to create possible grouping is possible after having the data of at least two participants).
-Take a look at the first (preliminary) findings: are the patterns repeating themselves and are they consistent between participants and situations?
+You can consider doing your research iteratively: start with three or four participants and begin with the analysis as soon as possible.
+Steps like writing your comments to the data or even starting to create possible grouping is possible after having the data of at least two participants.
+Take a look at the first (preliminary) findings: Are the patterns repeating themselves and are they consistent between participants and situations?
 Or do they vary widely?
 If they are consistent, you may do research with few additional participants to refine and check and to explore details – or, if time is up, leave it the way it is.

 If preliminary findings vary and it is hard to see any patterns consider involving more participants and review the scope and goal of your research.
-It is possible that there is just a variety of patters and the need for more users to make sense of the data.
+It is possible that there is just a variety of patterns and the need for more users to make sense of the data.
 But it could as well be the case that your research focus is very broad and hard to research.
 In this case try to narrow down the focus and the activities you need to know about before involving the next batch of participants.

 # Prepare the research session

 ## What do you want to find out?  {#questiontopics}

 Before you collect the data, decide what you want to find out.
-Let's look at some topics that might be of interest exploring:
+Let’s look at some topics that might be of interest exploring:

 I usually have three aspects I think of when I prepare my questions: